BridgesLab/FellowshipWorkshopDocuments/Planning/TraineeAcitivtyPlans.md

 ### Trainee Newsletter

 In order to share achievements and information to and about trainees, a monthly newsletter.
 This will be a centralized place to share information about [workshops](#regular-monthly-trainee-workshops), [seminars](#research-clubs), [awards](#cdi-awards), and other relevant information.
+This could also be a venue to let students know about upcoming speakers they may want to [meet](#co-ordinating-meetings-with-speakers).
 I also would like to use this to develop peer-generated trainee profiles where trainees interview each other and we post those.
 Would need a template and an updated list of trainees.

 ### Social Events